U.S. flag An official website of the United States government

 PART 12 – NO THIRD-PARTY RIGHTS

-This MOU is not intended to, and does not create, any right, benefit, or trust responsibility, substantive or procedural, enforceable at law or equity, by a party against the United States, its agencies, its officers, any person or the FWRA Parties.
+This MOU is not intended to, and does not create any right, benefit, or trust responsibility. substantive or procedural, enforceable at law or equity, by a party against the United States, its agencies, its officers, any person or the FWRA Parties.

 PART 13 – ENDORSEMENT

 Federal Parties may not, with limited exceptions, endorse or promote products or services offered by or provided by any non-federal entity.
 Nothing in this MOU constitutes an endorsement by any of the Parties of the others, including any products or services, or any fundraising activity or promotion.
-The FWRA Parties agree not to make statements to the public at workshops and meetings, promotional literature, on their web sites or through any other media that imply that the Federal Parties or any of their employees endorse the FWRA Parties or any service or product offered by the FWRA Parties.
-In addition, the FWRA Parties agrees not to make statements that imply that any of the Federal Parties support the FWRA Parties’ efforts to raise public or private funds.
+The FWRA Parties agree not to make statements to the public at workshops and meetings, promotional literature, on their web sites or through any other media that imply that the Federal Parties or any of their employees endorse the FWRA Parties or any service or product offered by the FWRA Parties. ln addition, the FWRA Parties agree not to make statements that imply that any of the Federal Parties support the FWRA Parties' efforts to raise public or private funds.
 The FWRA Parties agree to provide to the Federal Parties in advance any statements or promotional materials prepared by the FWRA Parties that describe this formal agreement.

 PART 14 – EFFECTIVE DATE, DURATION, AND TERMINATION